zach2039/vs-metaltongs/README.md

 Known issues
 --------

 - There are slight placement issues with ingots and plates with these modded tongs.
-These will not be adjusted to prevent issues with vanilla tongs for the time being.
+These will not be adjusted to prevent breaking vanilla tongs for the time being.

 Notable mods that add similar